 Many employers agree that accidents happen far too often in the workplace.
 Implementing a culture of safety is difficult because it is often seen as a technicality or an inhibitor of work.
 When done correctly, these programs can save companies millions of dollars in worker’s compensation costs and decrease lost time due to injury.
-On the other hand, a safety incentive program that does not prioritize reporting can wreak havoc in a workplace.
-Keep reading to find out everything you need to know about safety incentive programs
+On the other hand, a safety incentive program that does not prioritize reporting can wreak havoc in the workplace.
+Keep reading to find out everything you need to know about safety incentive programs.

 What are Safety Incentive Programs?